Hudson's Bay point blanket: Current use

-Collectability
+In May, 2025 Canadian Tire bought the rights to the blankets from Hudson's Bay as part of a $30 million purchase agreement.

+On October 2025, Canadian Tire announced they will be marketing Hudson's Bay Point Blankets at their stores.

+Collectibility

 Genuine point blankets have become very collectible and could fetch prices up to thousands of dollars.
 The main determinants of value include age, size, colour, pattern rarity and condition.
-Particularly collectible point blankets are the Coronation blankets: the one produced for the 1953 coronation of Queen Elizabeth II brings approximately $600 if in mint condition while examples of the even rarer 1937 Coronation blanket have sold for as high as $1300.
+Particularly collectible point blankets are the Coronation blankets: the one produced for the 1953 coronation of Queen Elizabeth II brings approximately $600 if in mint condition while examples of the even rarer 1937 coronation blanket have sold for as high as $1300.

 In 1890, HBC began adding labels to their blankets because point blankets of similar quality were being sold by HBC competitors from such manufacturers as Early's of Witney.

-Harold Lee Tichenor, point blanket collector and consultant to Hudson's Bay Company, has written two books on point blankets and their collectibility.
+Harold Lee Tichenor, point blanket collector and consultant to Hudson's Bay Company, has written two books on point blankets and their collectability.

-In April 2017, HBC updated the label, rotating it from portrait to landscape, making it easy to display English and French on either side of the crest, which has been enhanced with red on the flag.
-To celebrate Canada's 150th Anniversary in 2017, HBC added an additional label to the blanket: a picture of voyageurs in a canoe, with "Canada" printed at the top.
+In April 2017, HBC updated the label, rotating it from vertical to horizontal, making it easy to display English and French on either side of the crest, which has been enhanced with red on the flag.
+To celebrate the 150th anniversary of Canada in 2017, HBC added an additional label to the blanket: a picture of voyageurs in a canoe, with "Canada" printed at the top.

 On 2 May 2020, HBC celebrated its 350th anniversary.
-It has re-released a series of special, limited-edition blankets in a variety of historic colourways and patterns.
+It re-released a series of special, limited-edition blankets in a variety of historic colourways and patterns.
 It added a 'Special Edition' label with a picture of the sailing vessel Nonsuch and the words 'Celebrating HBC's 350th Anniversary'.